 Warren Buffett Net Worth

-Warren Buffett net worth and salary: Warren Buffett is one of the richest people in the world who has a net worth of $75 billion.
+Warren Buffett net worth and salary: Warren Buffett is one of the richest people in the world and arguably the best investor of all time.
+Warren Buffett's net worth is $82 billion.
 Warren Buffett is arguably the most famous and successful investor in history.
 If you had invested $10,000 with Warren Buffett in 1966, today you would have over $160 million!
 That same $10,000 invested in the S&P would be $140,000.
 Warren Buffett has pledged to give away 99% of his net worth to charity before he dies.
 83% of the money will go to The Bill and Melinda Gates foundation.
 That equates to roughly $41 billion which makes it the largest charitable gift in human history.
 Buffett's philanthropy has inspired other billionaires to pledge at least 50% of their net worth to charity in their lifetimes as well, a truly remarkable accomplishment.

 Net Worth details: Buffett's fortune is mostly due to his 18 percent interest in Berkshire Hathaway.
 That share earned him 20.8 percent each year from 1965 to 2016.
 Buffett owns nearly 300 thousand Class A shares and almost 150 thousand Class B shares of the company.
 He also owns more than two million shares of both Wells Fargo and Seritage Growth Properties, nearly 900 thousand shares of U.S. Bancorp, and 9,000 more shares of IBM.
 Even with all of those holdings, his Berkshire Hathaway shares have been calculated to represent over 98 percent of his net worth.
 He also donates around five percent of that stock to charity each summer.